COVID-19 Forecasting from U.S. Wastewater Surveillance Data: A Retrospective Multi-Model Study (2022-2024): Introduction

 \section{Introduction}

 The COVID-19 pandemic has highlighted the urgent need for efficient, scalable, and timely disease surveillance methods.
 Traditional epidemiological approaches rely primarily on clinical testing and hospital records, which, while valuable, are often constrained by delays in reporting, limited testing availability, and the under-detection of asymptomatic infections \citep{nixon2022real,alvarez2023limitations}.
-These limitations have underscored the importance of alternative surveillance methods, especially wastewater-based epidemiology (WBE), which has emerged as a cost-effective, non-invasive, and real-time tool to monitor SARS-CoV-2 transmission at the community level.
+These limitations have underscored the importance of alternative surveillance methods, especially wastewater-based epidemiology (WBE), which has emerged as a cost-effective, non-invasive, and real-time tool to monitor SARS-CoV-2 transmission at the community level \citep{medema2020presence,kitajima2020sars,parkins2024wastewater,rashid2024scoping}.
 Viral particles are shed in human waste even before individuals exhibit symptoms or seek medical attention \citep{medema2020presence,kitajima2020sars}.
 Unlike traditional testing, which depends on individual participation and healthcare access, WBE provides a comprehensive snapshot of community-wide infection levels.
-As a result, it has been widely implemented across multiple countries to track and forecast COVID-19 trends \citep{peccia2020measurement}.
-Its potential for early detection makes WBE especially valuable for improving calibration and lead-time accuracy in epidemic forecasting.
+As a result, it has been implemented in a wide range of settings internationally to track SARS-CoV-2 dynamics \citep{rashid2024scoping,parkins2024wastewater}.
+Because wastewater signals often precede clinical indicators, WBE has increasingly been explored as a complementary data stream to support epidemic monitoring and short-term forecasting efforts.